Momentum-Team-14/drf-library-api-Tomtuhtomtom/README.md

 1.  users track books
 2.  book has title, author, publication date, genre, featured
-3.  constaint for book by title and author(title can be same if author is different)
+3.  constraint for book by title and author(title can be same if author is different)

 Users should be able to search for a book by title or author.